IBM/credit-risk-workshop-cpd/workshop/machine-learning-autoai/README.md

 ![Choose Churn column and run](../.gitbook/assets/images/autoai/autoai-choose-prediction-and-run.png)

 * The AutoAI experiment will now run.
-AutoAI will run through steps to prepare the dataset, split the dataset into training and evaluation groups and then find the best performing algorithms / estimators for the type of model.
+AutoAI will run through steps to prepare the dataset, split the dataset into training / evaluation groups and then find the best performing algorithms / estimators for the type of model.
 It will then build the following series of candidate pipelines for each of the top N performing algorithms (where N is a number chosen in the configuration which defaults to 2):

   * Baseline model (Pipeline 1)
   * Hyperparameter optimization (Pipeline 2)